 No. Conditional licenses are not issued to marijuana testing laboratories in New Jersey.
 A New Jersey Conditional Cannabis License is a temporary license assigned as a Class 1 Cannabis Cultivator license, a Class 2 Cannabis Manufacturer license, a Class 3 Cannabis Wholesaler license, a Class 4 Cannabis Distributor license, a Class 5 Cannabis Retailer license, or a Class 6 Cannabis Delivery license that authorizes the holder to legitimately act as a cannabis cultivator, cannabis manufacturer, cannabis wholesaler, cannabis distributor, or cannabis retailer within a limited period.

+Successful testing laboratory license applicants are required to pay a standard licensing fee of $4,000 annually.
+For the first year, license holders will pay $2,000 (the total after deducting applicant submission and approval fees).
 A testing laboratory licensee must apply for renewal of the license 90 days prior to the expiration of the license pursuant to N.J.A.C 17:30-15.2.

 The CRC through its initial rules for the operation of the cannabis sector in New Jersey recognizes the significant role played by municipalities in regulating the developing cannabis industry in the state.
 The CRC grants municipalities the right to place restrictions on cannabis establishments, including testing laboratories.

 While the CRC's rules provide the framework for the operations of the cannabis industry in New Jersey, municipalities have the power to determine how the operations occur in their communities.
 Cannabis testing laboratories will only obtain testing laboratory licenses from the CRC if they have been approved by their municipalities for compliance with zoning approvals and other local restrictions and requirements.